 One of the oldest colleges of arts and design in the U.S., the Rhode Island School of Design offers bachelor’s and master’s degree programs in 19 majors.
 These majors include fine arts, art education, architecture, and design.
 The school also has a Continuing Education program that features online courses and programs for learners aged six and older.

 The Massachusetts Institute of Technology is mostly known for its STEM programs, but this institution also offers several majors, minors, concentrations, master’s degrees, and PhD degrees in art subjects.
-These fields of study include architecture, theater arts, and music.
+These fields of study include architecture, theater arts, and degrees in music.
 The institute’s students can also participate in cross-registration programs and take visual arts classes at Harvard, Wellesley College, and the Massachusetts College of Art and Design.

 In many cases, art graduates are required to develop and hone their entrepreneurial skills to more efficiently operate as self-employed artists (Swedberg, 2006).
 According to Chang and Wyszomirski (2015), art entrepreneurs engage in entrepreneurial activities to promote their creativity and autonomy.
 Empirical research suggests that these entrepreneurs have non-economic creative motivations in pursuing their work (Comunian, 2009).

 Unfortunately, Thom (2015) suggests that the entrepreneurial skills required to be a successful, self-employed artist are taught only to a very small extent, if at all.
 The good news is that there are a number of career options for art graduates who do not want to go the self-employed route.